vault12/zax-dash/README.md

 gulp
 ```

-If the 'bundle install' command fails with a message for libxml2 or Nokogiri, see the [Troubleshooting](#troubleshooting) section.

 #### Running Zax

-To run Zax-dash locally (outside of a Zax instance) run this command:
+To run Zax-Dash locally (outside of a Zax instance) run this command:

 ```Shell
 gulp